hong-chen/er3t/docs/index.rst

 How to Cite
 -----------

+If you find EaR³T is helpful and would like to cite it, here are the references:

 * `Publication <https://doi.org/10.5194/amt-16-1971-2023>`_

    Chen, H., Schmidt, K. S., Massie, S. T., Nataraja, V., Norgren, M. S., Gristey, J. J., Feingold, G.,